-Much less is known about the prevalence of asthma in middle-aged and older adults.
-This reflects both a paucity of survey data and the greater difficulty of distinguishing asthma from other respiratory conditions, such as chronic obstructive pulmonary disease (COPD) in older age groups.
-There are no internationally standardised comparisons of asthma prevalence in the elderly.
+Much less is known about the prevalence of asthma symptoms in adults.
+This reflects both a paucity of survey data and the greater difficulty of distinguishing asthma from other respiratory conditions, such as chronic obstructive pulmonary disease (COPD), in older age groups.
+There have been no internationally standardised comparisons of prevalence of asthma symptoms in the elderly.

-What is the impact of asthma on rates of disability and premature death?
+What is the impact of asthma on people’s lives?